 Australia is home to the world’s best road trips, in our opinion, and in our many years of travelling Australia — whether it was summer caravanning holidays as kids, my five year-long epic road trip around Australia with my family, and the many Australian road trips that Terence and I have completed together photographing, researching and updating travel guidebooks — we have done a heap of them.

 Following our recent post on our best tips for doing road trips in Australia, readers asked us to recommend some of the best road trips in Australia that they can do, along with our favourite food and wine themed road trips.

 Australia is a colossal country to drive, making a road trip as exhausting as it is extraordinary.
 There’s a whopping 18,000 kilometres (11,180 miles) of coastline skirted by the world’s most beautiful sandy beaches and some of its wildest surf — punctuated by majestic cliffs, sheltered harbours, serene estuaries, unassuming inlets to mighty rivers, colourful coral reefs, and crocodile-infested marshes.

 Then there’s the vast interior of the country, which offers infinite variety when it comes to landscapes — gently undulating emerald-green hills, golden pancake-flat wheat plains, copper-coloured sand dunes, and eucalyptus-scented bushland.
 Along with our famous fauna and flora, impressive ancient Aboriginal sites, and friendly, laidback people.
 Not to mention great food and even finer wine.

-These are the best road trips in Australia as far as we’re concerned, and we’ve tested each out during guidebook research at least twice over the years.
+These are the best road trips in Australia as far as we’re concerned, and we’ve tested out every one of these Australian road trips at least twice over the years.